dborisenko/dborisenko.github.io/_posts/2016-01-31-decomposition-of-monolithic-application-to-akka-cluster-microservices.markdown

 ## API (Gateway, Protocol)

 * Public messages.
 * Gateway proxy factories, knowing microservice topology to be able to discover the  service.
-I will cover this topic in the next article.
+I will topic of microservice discovery one of in the next articles.
 * Serialization/deserialization, formats of public messages.

 ## Process (microservice core)